Stocks sink again on Wall Street as inflation worries mount

 Analysts expect consumer prices to rise as the economy recovers, but higher prices could run the risk of curtailing some spending, which the economy needs to sustain its recovery.
 The cost of new cars rose 0.5% in April, the largest increase since last July, because of heavy demand and a computer chip shortage that has slowed production and reduced dealer supplies.

 Rising inflation makes stocks seem more expensive, particularly high-value tech stocks that trade on the potential for their future profits in coming years.
-Apple, Microsoft, Facebook and Amazon were all down nearly 2% or more.
+Apple, Microsoft and Amazon all fell more than 2%.

+Tesla fell 4.4%, bringing its pullback so far this month to nearly 17%.
+That has the electric car maker's stock on pace for its worst month since the pandemic plunge of March 2020, when it lost 21.6%.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.